No Other Name

-No Other Name is the 23rd worship album by Hillsong released on 1 July 2014.
+No Other Name is the 23rd worship album by Hillsong and was released on 1 July 2014.
 This live album is named after the 2014 Hillsong Conference.
 The recording team for this album includes Reuben Morgan, Ben Fielding, Annie Garratt, Jad Gillies, David Ware, Jay Cook, Joel Houston, Matt Crocker, Taya Smith, Hannah Hobbs and Marty Sampson, among others.

 The album peaked at No. 2 on the ARIA Albums Chart and has since been certified gold by the Australian Recording Industry Association for sales exceeding 35,000 copies.
 In the United States, the album has sold 61,000 copies as of September 2015.
 Both "This I Believe (The Creed)" and "Broken Vessels (Amazing Grace)" have charted into the Christian sect of iTunes top 40.
 Although "This I Believe (The Creed)" wasn't released as a single, it has received radio airplay.

 History

-On February, Hillsong Worship through their page announced that they are working and recording a new album to be released for July 2014, and some of those songs include "This I Believe" and "Calvary".
+On February, Hillsong Worship through their page announced that they were working and recording a new album to be released for July 2014, and some of the songs included "This I Believe" and "Calvary".

-In March they announced that they are working on the cover of the new album, joking that they didn't even know the name of it at all.
+In March they announced that they were working on the cover of the new album, joking that they didn't even know the name of it at all.

 On 3 April, they released the album's first single, a song titled "Calvary" as an Easter single.
-Then, on 23 April, Cass Langton of Hillsong Church, posted a blog on Hillsong Collected, in which she talks about the new recording, announcing that Michael Chislett was producing the album.
+Then, on 23 April, Cass Langton of Hillsong Church, posted a blog on Hillsong Collected, in which she talked about the new recording, announcing that Michael Chislett was producing the album.
 Meanwhile, Jay Argaet shot the new album cover on 23 April in Times Square, NYC.

-On 5 May, they revealed the album name by posting the cover artwork of the album, which is a picture Times Square screens showing the text, "No Other Name, Jesus".
+On 5 May, they revealed the album name by posting the cover artwork of the album, which is a picture of Times Square screens showing the text "No Other Name, Jesus".